Who developed the world's first microprocessor?

 To be fair, during the 1970-1971 period of Intel's 4004 development, Texas Instruments (TI) was also working on 4-bit CPU-on-a-chip technology for use in their line of calculator products.
 Regardless of who might have achieved "first silicon," there was a key difference between Intel's and TI's efforts.
 Although TI was developing a chip that contained all the elements of a microprocessor, it was designed to perform only one purpose, to be the "brain" of a calculator.
 Intel was also developing the 4004 for calculator applications, but their CPU-on-a-chip architecture could be programmed to control a wide variety of electronic devices from traffic signals to test equipment, according to the instructions stored in the external ROM.
 After the 4004's debut, Intel actively developed the nascent microprocessor market with their line of design tools like the Intellec 4, whereas TI focused on the "calculator on a chip" market for five years before finally releasing their TMS1000 family of 4-bit "microcontrollers" in 1976, which integrated the CPU, program ROM, data RAM, and I/O logic into a single chip.
 By then Intel had already introduced their famous 8-bit 8080, but there was plenty of market opportunities for TI's far less expensive, 4-bit "computer on a chip."
-Not long after, Intel introduced their own microcontroller family, the most famous being the 8-bit 8051, possible the most "cloned" microcontroller of all time and still in active use today.
+Not long after, Intel introduced their own microcontroller family, the most famous being the 8-bit 8051, one of the most "cloned" microcontroller of all time and still in active use today.